 The World in 2035

-This simple to set up activity, which you can use to practise will for predictions, gives students free reign to speculate on any changes they think which might be coming down the pipe.
+This simple to set up activity, which you can use to practise will for predictions, gives students free rein to speculate on any changes they think might be coming down the pipe.

 Give each student a copy of this making predictions worksheet and elicit a few ideas about one of the topics.
 Write down a couple of examples on the board explaining that will and also going to are usually used to make predictions about the future.
 Put students in pairs and allow ten to fifteen minutes for them to discuss the topics and write down a few ideas in each box.
 Stress that full sentences are not necessary.